oszuidwest/rpi-audio-encoder/README.md

 - Gain root access with `sudo su`.
 - Download and execute the install script using `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/oszuidwest/rpi-encoder/main/install.sh)"`.

 ⚠️ Note: A [significant issue exists with kernel versions 6.x when recording from a HiFiBerry using FFmpeg](https://github.com/raspberrypi/linux/issues/5709).
 Linux distributions with kernel 6.0 or newer are incompatible.
-We highly recommend Ubuntu 22.04 LTS with kernel 5.15.
+We highly recommend Ubuntu 22.04 Server LTS with kernel 5.15.
 Raspbian 11 or 12, which ship with kernel 6.x, are not suitable. ⚠️

+# Post installation clean-up for Ubuntu 22.04 Server LTS
+- You probably don't need WiFi.
+Disable it by adding `dtoverlay=disable-wifi` to `/boot/firmware/config.txt`
+- You probably don't need there tools. `apt remove bolt bluez ntfs-3g rsyslog telnet`

 # Configuring the Audio Processor
 - Connect the digital output of the audio processor to the HiFiBerry's input.